Date of Degree

 The body of the dissertation consists of a brief biography of the individual composers followed by analyses of the composers' music.
 Each published song is analyzed according to a set of criterion for vocal study at the collegiate level.
 The annotations include: title, poet, publisher and date, dedication, vocal range, tessitura, recommended voice type, level of difficulty of the vocal and piano accompaniment, possible uses, brief musical and textual description, and other pertinent information for the study and performance of the music.
 This dissertation will encourage the study, practice and performance of contemporary American music.
 The annotated catalog will include vital information for the quick selection of songs, and the information I compile will be invaluable to singers and voice teachers searching for contemporary American literature.
 The composers included in this project will also benefit from the exposure of their work.
 There are, of course, many more composers whose songs are deserving of inclusion in this project.
 Annotated catalogs of larger scope or of differing perspectives should be created as further study.

 Copyright 2011 Sarah Elizabeth Snydacker

 Snydacker, Sarah Elizabeth.
-"The new American song: a catalog of published songs by 25 living American composers." dissertation, University of Iowa, 2011.
+"The new American song: a catalog of published songs by 25 living American composers."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.